Saniee/FurryTools/e6FavDownloader/README.md

 2. input the name of the e621.net user (Tenebriss for example)
 3. The script will download the latest 75 favs

-# Version: 0.2
+# Version: 0.3
-- Redone internal structure
+- Redone Argument Handling
-- Significatnly improved the download time